 Harry Callahan: Well, I’m all broken up over that man’s rights!

-In fighting with the mayor – who wants to deal with the killer’s demands – the conservative message in the form of Callahan is blunt and true.
+In fighting with the mayor – who wants to give in to the killer’s demands – Callahan is blunt and dismissive.

 Mayor: I don’t want any more trouble like you had last year in the Fillmore district.
 Understand?
 That’s my policy.